E. Stewart Jones, Jr.

-E. Stewart "Stu" Jones, Jr. is disbarred American attorney.
+E. Stewart "Stu" Jones, Jr. is a former American attorney from Troy, NY.
 He is the third generation in the Jones patriarchy to have had practiced law with notoriety, after his father E. Stewart Sr. and grandfather Abbott.
 E. Stewart Jones, Jr. was the second Jones to attended Williams College, after his father, where he majored in American History and Literature.

 According to the Troy Record, "Jones [was] the only New York lawyer outside of two in New York City to be elected to the four most exclusive national organizations recognizing select trial lawyers' accomplishments: the International Academy of Trial Lawyers, the Inner Circle of Advocates, the International Society of Barristers and the American College of Trial Lawyers...
 Jones has been listed in the Best Lawyers of America since the inaugural list in 1983 and [was] listed in six separate categories."

 Jones was also a fellow of the American Board of Criminal Lawyers, the American Board of Professional Liability Attorneys, the American Bar Foundation, the New York Bar Foundation, the Federal Bar Foundation, and the Litigation Counsel of America.

+The Albany County Bar Association awarded Jones its Presidential Award at its 2025 Court of Appeals dinner, which is noteworthy because he received this award after he had been disbarred (see below).